bitplane/bitplane.net/log/2026/03/netpbm/index.md

 care about the first type, but detection rules deserve to support both. netpbm uses the `.wfa` extension for compressed files, while the standalone [FIASCO tools](https://github.com/l-tamas/Fiasco) use `.fco` for both types.
-So we'll support both in `pillow-netpbm`.
+So we'll document both in `pillow-netpbm` and detect by magic.

 The files detect as `data` as they lack a detection rule.
 There's also no PRONOM identifier and no MIME type, but since it is known by both